getvictor/website/content/posts/opentelemetry-with-jaeger/index.md

 +++
-title = "Is OpenTelemetry userful for the average software developer?" description = "First impressions of OpenTelemetry with Jaeger and use cases for software developers" authors = ["Victor Lyuboslavsky"] image = "opentelemetry-with-jaeger-headline.png"
+title = "Is OpenTelemetry useful for the average software developer?" description = "First impressions of OpenTelemetry with Jaeger and use cases for software developers" authors = ["Victor Lyuboslavsky"] image = "opentelemetry-with-jaeger-headline.png"